 The tool works like a normal search bar.
 You’ll just need to enter terms to find keywords in the right category.

-The information Book Bolt provides in this tool can help you optimize your listings and predict trends.
+The information the publisher provides in this tool can help you optimize your listings and predict trends.
 By taking advantage of the data, you will be able to create listings that reliably appear for searches.

 If you’ve used Book Bolt’s keyword research tools in the past, you may remember that the tool provided you with Google search volume.

 Book Bolt no longer provides Google keywords.
 The keywords are now generated from Amazon search volume by an algorithm.
-It scrapes data drawn from public listings, top charts, and other sources.
+The Amazon search volume scrapes data drawn from public listings, top charts, and other sources.

 This change means you’ll have Amazon-sourced data to directly target readers on that marketplace.
 Data from the same platform you’ll be using to list your book can guide you toward more profitable launches.